 Golfers need to work on rotation, balance and stability.
 These three basic Pilates exercises should be a part of every golfer’s routine to help your golf game.

-Pelvic tilts increase mobility in your pelvis, hips and lumber spine.
+Pelvic tilts increase mobility in your pelvis, hips and lumbar spine.
 Lie on your back with knees bent, arms at your side.
 Exhale and tilt your pelvis back until your lower back touches the ground.
 Then inhale and tilt your pelvis toward your upper back, forming a small arch in your back.

 The bridge exercise strengthens your gluteal muscles, important in increasing the power and stability of the golf swing.
 Your pelvis, lower back and core will be strengthened and stabilized by this exercise as well.
 The basic bridge exercise consists of lying on your back with knees bent.
 Inhale to prepare and as you exhale flatten your spine pressing evenly into your heels and curling the tailbone off the mat, then continue to peel the spine up one vertebra at a time until the weight is evenly between your shoulder blades.
 Take a breath in at the top and then exhale again as you roll or peel the spine from the top to the bottom releasing the tailbone last so you come back to neutral position.